Dunadan1997/01-youth-ideological-gap/README.md

 ## A recent _Financial Times_ (FT) article suggests a growing ideology gap between young men and women worldwide.
 Does this hold true for Switzerland, a blueprint of Western Europe?

-Switzerland, a diverse country with three major Western European languages (German, French, and Italian), serves as an economic and cultural hub at the center of the continent.
+Switzerland, a diverse country with three major Western European languages (German, French, and Italian), serves as an economic and cultural hub at the center of the sub-continent.
 With a history closely connected with its neighbouring countries, Switzerland reflects both the broader European landscape and its own unique identity.
 What better place to examine burgeoning European trends?

 In this analysis, I replicated one of the FT's studies to explore whether a new gender divide is emerging among men and women aged 18 to 29 in Switzerland.
 The data paints a nuanced picture.